Business Dispute Resolution

 Mediation and arbitration clauses reflect a point of view that these methods are preferable to normal litigation through our regular court system.
 There are many pros and cons in selecting mediation and/or arbitration vis-à-vis litigation in the Superior or District Court.
 For example, mediation may not work if all parties involved are not willing to settle.
 Additionally, arbitration can be very expensive to litigate, there is usually no remedy if the arbitrator fails to follow the law, or just gets it wrong.
 Before signing a contract with a mandatory mediation and/or arbitration clause, business owners need to be aware of the potentially adverse consequences.

-The attorneys at NewPoint Law Group have extensive experience in settling business disputes, including contracts which contain mandatory mediation and/or arbitration clauses, as well as through the use of traditional litigation.
-If you require assistance in resolving a business dispute, or if you are considering entering into an agreement containing an arbitration or mediation clause, please contact NewPoint Law Group at 1-800-358-0305 or message us online to schedule an appointment.
+Our attorneys at NewPoint Law Group, LLP, have extensive experience in settling business disputes, including contracts that contain mandatory mediation and/or arbitration clauses, as well as through the use of traditional litigation.
+If you require assistance in resolving a business dispute, or if you are considering entering into an agreement containing an arbitration or mediation clause, please contact us at 800-358-0305 or message us online to schedule an appointment.